a21liltr/mobileapp-programming-screens/README.md

 ![](landingPage.png)

-This is achieved using the intent putExtra method to bind a name (keyword) to the data that is to be passed to activity two.
+This is achieved by modifying the method used to *only* change activities and adding intent putExtra method to bind a name (keyword) to the data that is to be passed to SecondActivity.
 See code:

 ```
 text = binding.editText;